-Four suspects accused in deadly Helena-West Helena shooting
+Suspect still on loose in deadly Helena-West Helena shooting

-HELENA-WEST HELENA, Ark. — Two suspects are behind bars and two more are still at large following a deadly shooting in Helena-West Helena Thursday afternoon.
+HELENA-WEST HELENA, Ark. — One suspect is still on the run after a deadly shooting involving four suspects Thursday afternoon in Helena-West Helena.

 According to police, officers were called to Elm Street after an argument broke out around 3:30 p.m.
 Witnesses stated it was during the subsequent fight that a suspect pulled a gun and shot 22-year-old Dominic Otey.